kscout/http-service-chart/README.md

 - `defaultHost` (String): Full host to expose HTTP service through, prefixed with `global.env` if `global.env != "prod"`
+  - Note: This key is only required if you wish to expose the service to external network traffic.
+If you wish to keep the service private do not set this key.
+Additionally set the `routeEnabled` key to `false`.
 - `port` (String): Port [app container image](#app-container-image) listens for HTTP on